compulim/experiment-accessibility-quirks/README.md

 </section>
 ```

-When an element is appended after 3, Windows Narrator will narrate.
+When an element is appended after 3, Windows Narrator will narrate it.

 However, when an element is inserted before 3, Windows Narrator will ignore it.